 Granular activated carbon filters are made using carbon that has been grounded up and that is held together inside of an air cartridge.
 Granular carbon air cartridges (GAC) will allow for loose debris of carbon in these filters to easily escape from this filter.
-This loose granular carbon air cartridge, although it is loose it will be beneficial that it will provide a much higher flowrate, which will let more airflow pass through this specific type of carbon air filter.
+This loose granular carbon air cartridge, although it is lose it will be beneficial that it will provide a much higher flow rate, which will let more airflow pass through this specific type of carbon air filter.

 However, is a carbon air filter really the best type of air filter to use to remove noxious and toxic chemicals and odors from the environment, or is there a superior option that could be a better alternative when it comes to removing these airborne pollutants from a home’s air space?

-When it comes to selecting the superior form of air filtration technology for removing chemicals and noxious odors from the air space of an indoor environment, one of the best proprietary technologies that is both safe and effective is EnviroKlenz HVAC Air Filter or EnviroKlenz Mobile Air System.
+When it comes to selecting the superior form of air filtration technology for removing chemicals and noxious odors from the air space of an indoor environment, one of the best proprietary technologies that are both safe and effective is the EnviroKlenz Mobile Air System.
 The EnviroKlenz proprietary technology is a nontoxic earth mineral blend that works safely and effectively to capture, contain, and neutralize a variety of airborne pollutants such as noxious and toxic chemicals and odors from the air.
 This revolutionary technology is easily integrated into a variety of air quality products such as air purifiers and HVAC filters to provide an indoor environment with air filtration to remove airborne pollutants that can be compromising the overall indoor air quality and even occupant health.

-The EnviroKlenz HVAC Filter can easily be integrated into a home’s air handling system to allow for air flow within this indoor space to be filtered through the EnviroKlenz earth mineral technology for noxious and toxic chemical and odor removal such as VOCs.
-The HVAC Filter by EnviroKlenz will last for up to 3 to 4 months in a home, depending on the conditions in the environment.
-Whereas the EnviroKlenz Mobile Air System contains two stage of filtration which includes the EnviroKlenz earth mineral technology for odor and chemical removal, as well as a hospital-grade HEPA filter for fine particulate matter removal larger than 0.3 microns in size.
+The EnviroKlenz Mobile Air System contains two-stage of filtration which include the EnviroKlenz earth mineral technology for odor and chemical removal, as well as a hospital-grade HEPA filter for fine particulate matter removal larger than 0.3 microns in size.